 GST and mining

 If you're providing a mining service, you're making a supply for GST purposes, so GST applies.
 However, if the mining service is being provided for a blockchain that exists outside of New Zealand the supply of the mining services is zero rated.
-You'll have income tax to pay on the profits from your mining activity.
+You'll still have income tax to pay on the profits from your mining activity.